yuxunn/tp/docs/DeveloperGuide.md

 **Extensions**

-    2a.
-The person exists in the list
+* 2a.
+The person does not exist in the list

   Use case ends

 **Use case: Schedule a Meeting**